mselchow/calibre-web-ldap-auth/README.md

 # calibre-web-ldap-auth

+EDIT: I realized after putting this together that the LinuxServer image apparently includes the necessary packages for the LDAP auth (from what I gathered from their Dockerfile).
+However, I've been unable to get the add-on to appear in the config.
+I have switched to Technosoft2000's Calibre-Web image that seems to work with LDAP auth better.

 This Docker mod is meant to be used with [LinuxServer's calibre-web](https://github.com/linuxserver/docker-calibre-web) image in order to add the necessarily packages for LDAP authentication.

 ## Usage